-Criminal Justice Specialist - CJ21 Technical Certificate of Credit
+Criminal Justice Specialist, TCC (CJ21) Technical Certificate of Credit

-Program Description: The Criminal Justice Specialist Technical Certificate of Credit is a sequence of courses that prepares students for Criminal Justice professions.
-Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes a combination of Criminal Justice theory and practical application necessary for successful employment.
-Upon completion of this technical certificate of credit may permit students to pursue entry level opportunities in the criminal justice field.
+Curriculum: The program emphasizes a combination of criminal justice theory and practical application necessary for successful employment.
+Students will get an introduction to criminal justice, corrections, law enforcement, criminal law, and constitutional law for criminal justice.
 Completion of the Criminal Justice Specialist Technical Certificate of Credit does not ensure certification of officer status in Georgia.
 Students must seek such certification from the Peace Officer Standards and Training (P.O.S.T.)
 Council.

 - Submit a completed application and application fee

 - Be at least 16 years of age

 - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.